BerriAI/litellm/docs/my-website/docs/completion/input.md

 - `user`: *string (optional)* - A unique identifier representing your end-user.
 This can help OpenAI to monitor and detect abuse.

 - `request_timeout`: *int (optional)* - Timeout in seconds for completion requests (Defaults to 600 seconds)

+#### Deprecated Params
+- `functions`: *array* - A list of functions that the model may use to generate JSON inputs.
+Each function should have the following properties:

+    - `name`: *string* - The name of the function to be called.
+It should contain a-z, A-Z, 0-9, underscores and dashes, with a maximum length of 64 characters.

+    - `description`: *string (optional)* - A description explaining what the function does.
+It helps the model to decide when and how to call the function.

+    - `parameters`: *object* - The parameters that the function accepts, described as a JSON Schema object.

+- `function_call`: *string or object (optional)* - Controls how the model responds to function calls.

 #### litellm-specific params